How can I start Using Exactix Pro?

 How do I check positive response through the one call system?

-• To check Indiana 811’s Positive Response system:
+- To check Indiana 811’s Positive Response system:

-• If you have an Exactix Pro account, log in to see the status of your requests from the Responses tab from within the ticket (see screenshot below).
+- If you have an Exactix Pro account, log in to see the status of your requests from the Responses tab from within the ticket (see screenshot below).

-• If you do not have an Exactix Pro account but want to see the status of a request, enter the ticket number and phone number using this tool then click on the Responses tab from within the ticket (see screenshot below).
+- If you do not have an Exactix Pro account but want to see the status of a request, enter the ticket number and phone number using this tool then click on the Responses tab from within the ticket (see screenshot below).

-• Some members may not communicate with Indiana 811 the status of the locate request, they may use their own system to offer updates on the marking status.
+- Some members may not communicate with Indiana 811 the status of the locate request, they may use their own system to offer updates on the marking status.

-• Pipeline Operators are required to respond using Indiana 811’s Positive Response System per the IURC (Indiana Utility Regulatory Commission) Rulemaking #22-03.
+- Pipeline Operators are required to respond using Indiana 811’s Positive Response System per the IURC (Indiana Utility Regulatory Commission) Rulemaking #22-03.

-• A list of the Positive Response codes used can be found here.
+- A list of the Positive Response codes used can be found here.

-• Call Indiana 811 at 811, or 800-382-5544, if you have any questions about utility response.
+- Call Indiana 811 at 811, or 800-382-5544, if you have any questions about utility response.

 I have private facilities on my property.
 What do I do?

-Since Member utilities are not responsible for marking private facilities, it is the property owner’s responsibility to contact a private locating company.
+Some underground utilities on your job site will NOT be marked by Indiana 811 Members because they are not owned by Indiana 811 Members.
 Visit https://indiana811.org/myutilities/ for more information regarding private facilities and companies that will locate them for you for a fee.

 MY PROPER NOTICE START DATE AND TIME HAVE PASSED, BUT NOT ALL UTILITIES HAVE RESPONDED.
 WHAT DO I DO NOW?